-Can a credit score be corrected after being blacklisted wrongfully?
+Can a credit score be corrected after being erroneously listed?
 Yes, it can be corrected but please note that a credit score is comprised of different variables, not just a negative listing.
 Also, it may take a few weeks before it re-calibrates to capture the changes in the different variables to update to the new score.

 Do financial institutions notify their clients before they list them with the CRB?
 Yes, they are.
 Before a negative listing is submitted to a credit bureau the financial institution gives the client 30day notice that they will be listed on CRB.
 This is meant to give the client time to pay up the outstanding amount or to visit the bank to organize a payment arrangement if they are unable to offset the whole amount.